BinLiang17/Some-algorithm-in-Number-Theory/README.md

 # Some-algorithm-in-Number-Theory

-The PrimeFac is a program to do prime factorisation.
+The PrimeFac.py is a program to do prime factorisation.
 This is about The fundamental theorem of arithmetic and divisors.